Reminder: Estrogen Metabolism Testing has no bearing on breast cancer risk.

-Genetic Tests specifically for Estrogen Metabolism are available from:
+Genetic Tests measuring your lifelong Estrogen Metabolism function are available from:

 Genova Diagnostics www.gdx.net